CarstenAgerskov/skill-the-cows-lists/README.md

 * Mycroft: "I did not find blink, but I did find milk on list grocery"
 * Mycroft: "Milk on list grocery was marked complete"

+#### Complete all tasks on a list
+Complete all tasks on a list, this operation may take a while if there are many tasks.
+The operation can be undone within 2 minutes:
+* You: "Hey Mycroft, complete my grocery list"
+* Mycroft: "3 tasks on list grocery was marked complete"
+* You: "Hey Mycroft, restore"
+* Mycroft: "I have restored 3 tasks on list grocery again"

+#### Report an error
+In case of an error, the cows lists will ask you if you want a mail with the details.
+Answer yes, and you will receive a mail from Mycroft with further details on how to report the issue, and all the details about the error.
+You receive the mail, not the skill developer.
+You decide what information to put in the issue report.

 ## Configuration
 To access your Remember The Milk account via the rest API, it is neccesary to apply for an API key at